59 Jobs in Healthcare & the Medical Field

 42. Case Manager

 When someone gets sick, they can be overwhelmed by plans for the future, dealing with paperwork, and managing home care services.
 A case manager helps patients navigate through insurance, home health, therapies, and other complicated issues.
-They act as an advocate for the patient and make sure they can maintain their health over the long term.
+They act as an advocate for patients and make sure they can maintain their health over the long term.

 Median salary: $77,030